 General Process

-1. A DHEC inspector will visit your property to determine whether the land is suitable for a septic tank by looking at:
+2. An SCDES inspector will visit your property to determine whether the land is suitable for a septic system by performing a site evaluation by identifying:

 • Soil type - only certain types work well for septic systems

-• Slope of the lot to see whether a septic tank can work and how the system must be built
+• Landscape - to see whether a septic system can function and how the drainfield will be positioned

-• The number of bedrooms in the proposed house plan, used to calculate septic system size requirements, and
+• Bedrooms - number of bedrooms in a home are used to calculate septic system size requirements.

-• The location of private wells on or near the site, of property lines, surface waters, buildings, drainage ditches, and the planned house footprint, driveway and outbuildings.
-Our inspector will measure distances and add in required margins to see if there is enough room to build the septic tank and drainfield.
+• Adequate setbacks -The location of private wells on or near the site, property lines, surface waters, buildings, drainage ditches, etc. The SCDES inspector will measure distances and ensure there is enough room for the septic system while maintaining the required setbacks.
+For a list of setbacks, see section 200 of Regulation 61-56.

-2. If the land is suitable for a septic system, our inspector will issue a permit to construct.
+3. If the land is suitable for a septic system, the SCDES inspector will issue a permit to construct.
+If the land is not suitable for a septic system, then other options will be discussed.

-4. Once the septic system is built, our inspector will return to the site to inspect the septic system installation.
+4. Once the septic system is constructed, the SCDES inspector will return to the site to inspect the septic system installation.

-5. If it meets state standards, he or she will then issue you a construction/operation permit.
+5. If it meets South Carolina standards, they will issue an approval to operate permit.

 Soil: Most Important Factor